 Begin Child Sexual Abuse Therapy in New Jersey With a Skilled Trauma Therapist

-Brave Minds Psychological Services in Scotch Plains, NJ helps children and families experiencing the devastating effects of child sexual abuse.
+Brave Minds Psychological Services in Scotch Plains and Branchburg, NJ helps children and families experiencing the devastating effects of child sexual abuse.
 We work very closely with parents and youth.
 We walk you through that initial state of crisis and into the journey of healing.
 This includes not only navigating your child’s emotional reactions but also your family’s responses, the legal system, DCPP, and more.
 We process your experience about what has happened in order for you to fully support and assist your child’s recovery.
 You will have specific strategies for you to do with your child to facilitate healing.
 Let our skilled and caring family therapists provide a safe and comfortable therapy experience right here in New Jersey.
 To begin counseling for your child, there are a few simple steps:

 - Connect with Brave Minds Psychological Services today.

 - Get your questions answered in a free phone consultation call with one of our compassionate therapists.